mapbox/mapbox-maps-android/DEVELOPING.md

 ### Manually triggered snapshot releases

-The Mapbox Maps SDK for Android also features manually triggerd snapshot releases from a developing branch.
+The Mapbox Maps SDK for Android also features manually triggered snapshot releases from a developing branch.

 If a last commit in a developing branch has `publish_android_snapshot` in a title or description,